zauberzeug/livesync/README.md

 ```

 The `sync` call will block until the script is aborted.
+Only if `watch=False` is used, the `sync` call will end after copying the folders to the target once.
 The `Folder` class allows to set the `port` and an `on_change` bash command which is executed after a sync has been performed.
 Via the `rsync_args` build method you can pass additional options to configure rsync.